dij0s/PETAL/thesis/bachelor_thesis.typ

 = State of the Art <state_of_art>

-#highlight("TODO: METTRE UNE AI NOTICE ET CHECKER VIM TEMP!!")
+#highlight("TODO: CHECKER VIM TEMP!!")

 Large language models are highly effective tools for natural language processing and offer various opportunities to enhance our day-to-day tasks and workflows.
 Ever since they have been introduced to the public, they have been adopted across a wide range of fields and applications.

-The AI Institude at ITMO University published in 2025 a paper titled _LLM Agents for Smart City Management: Enhancing Decision Support Through Multi-Agent AI Systems_.
+The AI Institute at ITMO University published a paper in 2025 titled _LLM Agents for Smart City Management: Enhancing Decision Support Through Multi-Agent AI Systems_ #ref(<kalyuzhnayaLLMAgentsSmart2025>).
 The study examines how the natural language processing strengths of LLMs, combined with the distributed problem-solving abilities of multi-agent systems, can enhance urban decision-making processes.
-#highlight("TODO: citer proprement")

 The research focused on the testing of three hypotheses: (1) evaluating the capability of LLM agents to effectively route and process diverse urban queries against existing urban information systems, (2) the effectiveness of #acr("RAG") technology in improving response accuracy when working with local knowledge and regulations and (3) the impact of integrating LLM agents with existing urban information-systems - increasing efficiency and decreasing the decision making process time.

 LLM agents (sometimes called AI agents) are software systems that use AI to pursue goals and complete tasks on behalf of users.
 They show reasoning, planning and memory and have a level of autonomy to make decisions, learn and adapt as per #link("https://cloud.google.com/discover/what-are-ai-agents?hl=en")[cloud.google.com].
-#highlight("mieux citer??")

 Their proposed solution was tested against 150 question-answer pairs and used St. Petersburg's Digital Urban Platform as a testbed.
 The testing dataset was curated and built by a group of human experts such as specialists in urban data analysis, GIS specialists and urban architects.